Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 A Helm chart for deploying Prometheus in agent mode to send cluster metrics to the CloudZero platform.

+For the latest release, see [Releases](https://github.com/Cloudzero/cloudzero-charts/releases).
+You can also [enable release notifications](#enabling-release-notifications).

 ## Prerequisites

 - Kubernetes 1.23+
 - Helm 3+
 - A CloudZero API key
 - Each Kubernetes cluster must have a route to the internet and a rule that allows egress from the agent to the CloudZero collector endpoint at https://api.cloudzero.com on port 443

 ## Installation

 ### Get Helm Repository Info